-Chickens are omnivorous animals that definitely enjoy gobbling foods.
+Chickens are omnivorous animals known for their enthusiasm for various foods.
 As a chicken owner, you bear the responsibility of making sure that your little birds are happy.
 After all, you want them to be well-fed and healthy.
-However, you may be puzzled and do not know where to start regarding their overall nutrition.
+However, you might be unsure about where to begin with their overall nutrition.

 The most common question about chicken’s health is about peas.
-So, here’s the real deal.
-Can chickens gobble peas, and should you feed them with peas?
-We did extensive research for you to help you pass through your dilemma.
+Therefore, let’s address the question: Can chickens eat peas, and should you include them in their diet?
+We conducted extensive research to help you resolve this dilemma.

 Can Chickens Eat Peas?
 Here’s the Truth